What is an Add-Back? Understanding Adjusted EBITDA

 Also read: obtain a company valuation before you sell your business to get the best EBITDA multiple.

-How do you support an expense being considered an add-back?
+How can one support considering an expense as an add-back?

-- Add-backs are found on the profit and loss statement or the income statement, not on the balance sheet.
-Many business owners make that mistake.
+Business owners often make the mistake of finding add-backs on the profit and loss statement or the income statement, rather than the balance sheet.
 Disbursements come out of profits that have already been “booked.”
 If an expense wasn’t a P&L line item, then it cannot be “added back.”

 M&A Advisory Firms and Private Equity